nairobilug/nairobilug.or.ke/content/meetup-june-2026.md

 You know what, I challenge you, if you can, give back to your community or anywhere you feel that you should.

-It was a cool meet up, i hope to see you guys on the next one. _Cheers!!_
+It was a cool meet up, I hope to see you guys on the next one. _Cheers!!_

 ![Nailug group photo]("https://drive.google.com/file/d/1WkynwTSBeU1jKKed30GeFSH4I3aVX3gK/view?usp=drive_link")
 * NaiLug Group session photo